Work life balance

 - Treatment room Nurse

-In addition to exploring the above list (which aims to provide you with a snapshot of some examples) you may also want to look more generally, but aim your job searching at businesses and services that only operate within core hours.
+In addition to exploring the above list (which aims to provide you with a snapshot of some examples) you may also want to look more generally, but aim your job searching at businesses, organisations and services that only operate within core hours.

 Finding a role with flexibility